z-adams/Tutorials/Pointers/pointers.md

 int my_array[10];
 ```

-and we have an array of 10 integers, named `my_array`.
-But what if we want to
+and we have an array of 10 integers, named `my_array`, for which the computer
-create an array at runtime, depending on, say, user input?
+will allocate 40 bytes.
+But what if we want to create an array at runtime,
+depending on, say, user input?

 ```c
 int user_input = 5;  // pretend this came from the user